refinedev/refine/documentation/blog/2024-10-08-js-ternary.md

 hide_table_of_contents: false
 ---

-**_This article was last updated on January 24, 2024 to add more detailed information and implementation of JavaScript Ternary Operator_**
+**_TThis article was last updated on October 08, 2024 to include deeper performance considerations, technical insights on how JavaScript engines process the Ternary Operator, and examples illustrating the use of the operator in complex scenarios such as handling asynchronous operations._**

 ## Introduction